 Kernel's combined code and data segment is mapped at -2M + 2 pages or 0xFFFFFFF_FFE02000.
 After that segment, at a linker defined address, comes the bss data segment, zerod out by the loader.
 Level 1 protocol limits the kernel's size in 2M, including info, code, data, bss and stack.
 That should be more than enough for any micro-kernels.
+Level 2 has a limit of 16M for code, data and bss.
 If a kernel wants to separate it's code on a read-only segment and data on a non-executable segment for security, it can override the page translation tables as soon as it gains control.
-BOOTBOOT Protocol does only handle one loadable segment for simplicity.
+BOOTBOOT Protocol does only handle one loadable segment for simplicity (called boot in the example linker script, see Appendix).

 The kernel stack is at the top of the memory, starting at zero and growing downwards.
-The first page is mapped by the loader, other pages have to be mapped by the kernel if needed.
+The first page(s) are mapped by the loader, other pages have to be mapped by the kernel if needed.
+Each core's stack starts at a different address and has 1k length if SMP supported.